BrowserBox/BrowserBox/README.md

 -----

-## Install and Run Via Docker - Easiest and Fastest, but can be less Reliable :green_checkmark:
+## Install and Run Via Docker - Easiest and Fastest, but can be less Reliable ✅

 To run BrowserBox docker easily you need to use the included **run script**: `./deploy-scripts/run_docker.sh PORT` and follow the instructions.
 > [!NOTE]